 There are five Dioceses within the Anglican Church of Mexico.
 St. Paul's is a part of the Diocese of Mexico, which covers the Mexican States of Hildalgo, Guanajuato, Michoacan, Querétaro, and México.
-Our Cathedral is in Mexico City, and our Bishop is the Right Reverend Carlos Touche-Porter.
+Our Cathedral is in Mexico City, and we consecrated the first female bishop in the Province of Mexico, the Right Reverend Alba Sally Sue Hernández Garcia, as our bishop Diocesan in 2022.